Structural Changes to UK Corporate Law in 2020?

 - Operating required statutory meetings virtually extends to December 30th 2020.

-Please note: The pause of wrongful trading liability, however, does not apply to directors of companies excluded, including insurance companies, public-private partnership project companies, banks, and companies overseas.
+Please note: The pause of wrongful trading liability does not apply to directors of companies excluded, including insurance companies, public-private partnership project companies, banks, and companies overseas.

 Structural Changes to UK Corporate Law in 2020.
 So, the clock ticks!

-- Even in situations where a creditor thinks they have areas to request for the winding up of a company on debt not associated with COVID 19, therefore consider the arduous effort required to ensure a hearing.
+- Even in situations where a creditor believes they have areas to request for the winding up of a company on debt not associated with COVID 19, consider the arduous effort required to ensure a hearing.

 - Reducing payment dates;